sambanova/ai-starter-kit/workshops/ai_engineer_2024/ekr_rag/README.md

    - Create a folder `data/tmp/` under the `ekr_rag` directory.
 Place the PDF document you want to process in this folder (you can also place the document in any other location).

-   - Open the notebook `notebooks/rag_lcel.ipynb` and specify the document you want to process.
+   - Open the notebook `notebooks/rag_lcel.ipynb` and specify the path of the document you want to process.
 For example:

    ```bash
    # Specify PDF file